Quick Summary

 Conclusion

-Traceability analysis is a key practice in software testing that ensures all requirements are validated through the testing process.
+Traceability in software testing is a key practice that ensures all requirements are validated throughout the testing process.

 By linking requirements to test cases and design elements, teams can maintain clear documentation and ensure comprehensive coverage throughout the development lifecycle.
 This helps prevent overlooked features and ensures the final product meets business needs.